When Misdemeanors Become Felony Charges

 In the state of New Jersey, any of the following can be classified as a misdemeanor or disorderly person’s charge:

-Misdemeanor charges generally do not require a trial by a grand jury, but instead a municipal court.
-The penalties for misdemeanors are often nowhere near as heavy as a felony.
-With the right defense, it is possible to negotiate a plea bargain or reduced penalties.
+Misdemeanor charges generally require a trial by a municipal court and not a grand jury.
+The penalties for misdemeanors are often much lighter than for a felony.
+With the right defense, it’s possible to negotiate a plea bargain or reduced penalties.

 In some cases, such as shoplifting, there could be a very minor difference between a misdemeanor and felony.
 Often, the only chance a person stands between one and the other is a strong defense.
 Having an experienced criminal defense lawyer on your side can make all the difference between a misdemeanor or a felony.

-If you or a loved one is currently facing charges, be it disorderly person’s offense or an indictable crime, talk to a criminal defense lawyer who could help.
+If you or a loved one is currently facing charges, talk to a criminal defense lawyer who can help.
 The experienced, aggressive criminal defense attorneys at the Law Offices of John W. Tumelty can contest the charges and help you fight, avoiding the most severe penalties.
-Contact us immediately to schedule a free initial consultation at 609-390-4600 or fill out the form below.
+Contact us immediately to schedule a free initial consultation.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.